Java Buzzwords

 4. Compiled and Interpreted

-• Usually, a computer language is either compiled or Interpreted.
-Java combines both this approach and makes it a two-stage system.
+• Java combines both compiled and interpreted approaches, making it a two-stage system.

-• Compiled: Java enables the creation of cross-platform programs by compiling them into an intermediate representation called Java Bytecode.
+• Compiled: Java compiles programs into an intermediate representation called Java Bytecode.

-• Interpreted: Bytecode is then interpreted, which generates machine code that can be directly executed by the machine that provides a Java Virtual machine.
+• Interpreted: Bytecode is then interpreted, generating machine code that can be directly executed by the machine that provides a JVM.

 5. Robust

-• It provides many features that make the program execute reliably in a variety of environments.
+• Java provides many features that make programs execute reliably in a variety of environments.

-• Java is a strictly typed language.
-It checks code both at compile time and runtime.
+• Java is a strictly typed language that checks code at compile time and runtime.

 6. Secure

-• Java language and Java Virtual Machine helped in achieving the goal of “write once; run anywhere, any time, forever.”
+• Java language and JVM help achieve the goal of “write once; run anywhere, any time, forever.”

-• Changes and upgrades in operating systems, processors and system resources will not force any changes in Java Programs.
+• Changes and upgrades in operating systems, processors, and system resources do not force any changes in Java programs.

 8. Portable

-• Java Provides a way to download programs dynamically to all the various types of platforms connected to the Internet.
+• Java provides a way to download programs dynamically to various types of platforms connected to the Internet.

 9. High Performance